 0

-The Hopfgarten dam near Weimar serves to protect against flooding and to increase the low water levels of the Gramme, a tributary of the Unstrut.
-The barrier structure is a 368 m long and 15 m high earth dam.
-It is also a swimming lake, there are beautiful secluded spots around the reservoir.
+The Hopfgarten dam near Weimar serves for flood protection and for increasing the low flow of the Gramme, a tributary of the Unstrut.
+The barrier structure is an earth dam 368 m long and 15 m high.
+It is also a bathing lake, there are beautiful secluded spots around the reservoir.

 12